This post may contain affiliate links. Please read our disclosure policy.

 • Fresh banana: Bananas add a creaminess to smoothies that is hard to replicate.
 It’s magic!

 • Water: The liquid base in the smoothie is water.
 Use filtered water to avoid any unnecessary chemicals or pollutants.
-I like using a Berkey Water Filter that I keep on my countertop.
+I like using a Berkey Water Filter to filter my water.

 I prefer using frozen fruit because it chills down your smoothie without using ice, which can dull your blender blades overtime.
 I use fresh bananas in my smoothies because I like how creamy they make it.

-How to Blend a Green Smoothie
+How to Make a Green Smoothie

-The only equipment you need to make a green smoothie is a high-speed blender for smoothies.
-A juicer or food processor won’t work to get you a creamy drink you’ll want to make over and over.
-Once you have a blender, you can successfully make the best green smoothie recipe following the steps below.
+The only equipment you need to make this green smoothie recipe is a high-speed blender for smoothies.
+A juicer or food processor wonโ€™t work to get you a creamy drink youโ€™ll want to make over and over.
+Check out my list of the top 10 best blenders for smoothies.
+Once you have a high-speed blender, you can successfully make the best green smoothie recipe by following the steps below.

-Blend 1 cup of spinach (or another leafy greens of your choice) in a blender with 1 cup of liquid.
-Adding spinach to your smoothie boosts the phytonutrients and fiber, which then slows down the absorption of sugars into your body.
+1. Blend 1 cup of spinach (or other leafy greens of your choice) in a blender with 1 cup of liquid.
 Blend until all leafy chunks are gone.
+You can follow my leafy greens guide for help.

 Beginner Blending Tip